youbot/youbot_driver/README.md

 The youBot API give you complete joint level access to the youBot joints.
 Every youBot joint is represented as a youbot::YouBotJoint class in the API.
 At this stage we make no difference if it is a base joint which powers a wheel or a manipulator joint.
 By the classes youbot::YouBotBase and youbot::YouBotManipulator it is possible to get access to a youbot::YouBotJoint instance for a particular joint.
-To set and setpoint or read some sensors form the joints you have to use the youbot::JointData classes.
+To set and setpoint or read some sensor values form the joints you have to use the youbot::JointData classes.
 Which could be for instance youbot::JointVelocitySetpoint or youbot::JointSensedCurrent.
-To configure parameters of a joint you have to use the JointParameter classes.
+To configure parameters of a joint, you have to use the JointParameter classes.
 Which could be for instance youbot::MaximumPositioningSpeed.